digitalocean/navigators-guide/intro/chapter2.md

 ## Part 5 - Secure Your Infrastructure
 This entire book is about proactive measures to prevent catastrophic issues.
 Having a bad security related incident would make you wish you had a simple scaling issue.
 We're going to make sure security is top of mind and review best practices that will help keep our infrastructure safe from mainstream security threats.

-_< more info about cloud computing paradigms and how we'll solve these issues >_